jphouminh71/WebDev/React/React.md

 # React
 ---
-These notes are coming from Angela Yu's tutorial on Udemy
+These notes are coming from Angela Yu's tutorial on Udemy.
+Look at your examples from code sandbox for the good examples.

 * React is a front end framework that focuses on building component based UI's.
 Makes structuring your front end code super easy.
 Previously we focused on keeping js,html,css away from each other, but react takes a different approach and encourages bring them together.
 * It enables websites to be incredibily interactive because you can make components update themselves and talk to the server independently.
 So instead of designing interaction for an entire page we just focus on the smaller components.